Augustus Burbank: Personal life

 On 25 November 1851, Burbank married Elizabeth Richardson Banks.
-They had two children: Annie (1852–1901) and Elizabeth (born 1873), who died in infancy.
-The maternal Elizabeth died in 1869, aged about 45.
+They had one children: Annie (1852–1901).
+Elizabeth died in 1869, aged about 45.

-On 16 December 1871, Burbank married Alice Noyes Thompson, with whom he had three children: Hugh Eleazer, Marjorie and Maurice Augustus.
+On 16 December 1871, Burbank married Alice Noyes Thompson, with whom he had four children: Elizabeth (who died in infancy), Hugh Eleazer, Marjorie and Maurice Augustus.

 He was a member of Yarmouth's First Parish Congregational Church and, professionally, the Maine Medical Association.

 Death

 Burbank died, of heart disease, in 1895, aged 72.
 Three years later, Alice remarried, to Charles Torrey.
 Torrey died in 1918 while they were living in Plymouth, Massachusetts, after which Alice returned to Yarmouth, where she died in 1938, aged about 90.
 Burbank, his two wives and three of his four children are interred in the same plot in Yarmouth's Riverside Cemetery, a plot also shared with the family of Charles Chesley Springer.
-(Maurice had moved to Vancouver, where he died in 1969, aged 89.
+(Maurice Burbank had moved to Vancouver, where he died in 1969, aged 89.
 He was buried in the city's Mountain View Cemetery.)